Perfect your back-to-school sleep schedule NOW!

 Few things in life are more fun than summer nights spent with your besties.
-You stay up late, make crazy cool memories and sleep the days away to make sure you’re still wide awake when 3 a.m. rolls around.
+You stay up late, make crazy cool memories and never even think of setting an alarm.
 If it were possible to earn a grade in summer skills, then you’d totally have an A in allnighters.

 It’s too bad wide awake is exactly what you *don’t* want to be the night before school starts.
 Living the night owl lifestyle causes your circadian rhythm (that’s your body’s internal clock) to get used to going to bed at the crack of dawn and waking up around lunchtime.
 Because your school’s clock operates on a much different schedule, there’s a chance that the road to a normal bedtime will be rocky.
 Ready to start smoothing some of those bumps?
 Follow these tips for making this the year of bountiful beauty sleep.

 Go to bed 30 minutes earlier each night.

 We get it—you want to savor as many summer nights as possible, but you've got to stop putting off your pillow.
 Instead, start easing into your school year sleep time a week or two before the first day.
 (The exact amount of time you’ll need will depend on how late you’ve been staying up.)
 Aim to hit the hay 30 minutes earlier than you normally would.
 The following night, go to bed 30 minutes earlier than that.
 Do this until you’ve reached your goal bedtime.